mattermost/mattermost-omnibus/README.md

 # Mattermost Omnibus

 > **⚠️ DEPRECATION NOTICE**
-> This project will be deprecated starting with Mattermost v11 in October 2025.
-The last release of mattermost-omnibus will be v10.12.
+> This project has been deprecated starting with Mattermost v11.
+The last release of mattermost-omnibus is v10.12.
 Please consider migrating to alternative deployment methods such as Docker, Kubernetes, or the official deployment guide available at [docs.mattermost.com/deployment-guide/server/server-deployment-planning.html](https://docs.mattermost.com/deployment-guide/server/server-deployment-planning.html).

 ## Migration Guide